google/WebFundamentals/src/content/en/updates/2017/09/chrome-62-media-updates.md

 ## Customize seekable range on live MSE streams {: #seeakble }

-As you may already know, the <code>seekable</code> attribute contains the ranges of the media resource to which browser can seek.
+As you may already know, the <code>seekable</code> attribute contains the ranges of the media resource to which the browser can seek.
 Typically, it contains a single time range which starts at 0 and ends at the media resource duration.
 If the duration is not available though, such as a live stream, the time range may continuously change.

 The good news is that you can now more effectively customize the